Wang Jinxi: Cultural Revolution and persecution

-In April 1968, he was the deputy director of the Drilling Revolutionary Committee.
-In the same year, he was appointed to the Daqing Revolutionary Committee.
+Wang was vice head of the Daqing Drilling Headquarters and, in 1968, was appointed vice director of the Daqing Revolutionary Committee.

 Final years and death

 In 1969, he worked as the deputy leader of the core group of the CCP Daqing Committee.
-In April, he participated in the 9th National Congress of the Communist Party of China and was elected as a member of the presidium and a member of the Central Committee of the Communist Party of China.
+In April, he participated in the 9th National Congress of the Chinese Communist Party and was elected as a member of the presidium and a member of the Central Committee of the Chinese Communist Party.
 In April, he went to Yumen to participate in a work conference regarding the petroleum industry.

 On April 19, 1970, Wang was diagnosed with stomach cancer.
 He was admitted to the 301 Hospital in Beijing for treatment.
 His final public appearance was on October 1, when he was at the Tiananmen Gate Tower for National Day inspection.

-Wang Jinxi died on November 15, 1970, at the age of 47.
+Wang Jinxi died of cancer in 1970, at the age of 47.
 On November 18, a farewell ceremony was held for him, and his remains were interred at the Babaoshan Revolutionary Cemetery in Beijing.